You Light Up My Life (song): LeAnn Rimes version

-LeAnn Rimes released her own version of "You Light Up My Life" as a single in 1997, 20 years after Boone's version was released, and on the same record label, the Warner Bros.
+LeAnn Rimes released a version of "You Light Up My Life" as a single in 1997, 20 years after Boone's version was released, and on the same record label, the Warner Bros.
 Records label's Curb Records label.
 Her version fared modestly by comparison to the original at radio (No. 48 Country).
 However, her single was certified gold and was the title track to her No. 1 pop and country album, You Light Up My Life: Inspirational Songs.